-The South African Boerboel Breeders’ Society is the mother body of organised representation of the Boerboel breed.
+The South African Boerboel Breeders’ Society is the mother body of organized representation of the Boerboel breed.
 It was founded in 1983.
-The mission of the SABBS is to serve as conduit to unite the Boerboel community worldwide.
+The mission of the SABBS is to serve as a conduit to unite the Boerboel community worldwide.

 So let’s dive into the Q&A!

 The Boerboel is manageable, reliable, obedient, and intelligent with strong protective instincts.
 The Boerboel is a big, strong, and muscular dog with prominent and well-developed musculature over the entire body with buoyant movement – an impressive and imposing figure of strength.

 What has it been bred for yesterday and today?

 As the Boerboel is self-confident and fearless and have strong protective instincts, it was bred as a companion and family guard dog since the beginning and also nowadays because of its outstanding temperament.

 Boerboels have a protective temperament and are banned in several countries worldwide including Denmark, France, and Qatar; do you think they are a good family breed?

 As I have mentioned earlier: they are the best breed to have as a family dog.
 I believe that in those countries in which they have been banned, it was the result of negligence in breeding programs, as well as dog owners that did not have the knowledge in educating their dogs.
 Boerboels have strong personalities and need owners that know how to educate, socialize, and handle them.

 The Boerboel breed was only recognized by the AKC last year, in 2015.
 Does it change anything for the breeders who have been caring for this breed for years already?